webgme/webgme-taxonomy/notes.md

     - Sean took care of this
   - [x] add github action to publish

-- [ ] add explicit tags for repositories and for data uploads
-  - I think this is mostly configured...
-  - [-] We need to add support for tagging repositories
-    - this can be a later PR...
-  - [ ] change this to allow content types to have other content types

-- [ ] We need to add support for tagging repositories

-- [ ] Can we just add content types in content types?
-  - this could mean that the content type contains some other type
-    - could we have multiple child content types?

-- [ ] default values for content type, repository, artifact
-  - how can we model this?
-    - what if we add children to a content type representing repositories and artifacts?
-      - ContentType
-        - Repository
-        - Artifacts
-    - [ ] we could define vocabularies on the repositories and artifacts individually
-      - for now, this wouldn't really affect the repos since there isn't yet a mechanism for setting tags on a repo

-    - [ ] how can we represent default values?
-      - [ ] defaults can be defined on the terms themselves
-      - [ ] defaults for a content type (ie, repo or artifact)?
-        - member attribute seems like the only option...
-          - reuse the attribute meta from the term itself?
-          - this would need a new visualizer...

-          - this approach could be used for optional/mandatory terms, too
-          - basically, the member attribute would be an option to shadow/override attributes for the terms themselves

-        - the problem with a member attribute is that it would be owned by the vocabulary node and not the arbitrary child...
-        - another option would be to create an instance instead of using a set member
-          - would we still inherit children as expected (ie, added after the vocab is added?)
-            - editing the defaults would be a little clunky

-        - this should work...

-- [ ] update the graph viz code?
-  - can we make a new visualizer for this, too?

 - how would tags for repos vs artifacts affect search filters?
   - they can consist of the union of the vocabularies defined for the repos and artifacts

-- [ ] change the card to a modal if screen is small?

 - [ ] metadata for process
   - name